data-integrations/wrangler/wrangler-docs/functions/json.md

 # JSON Functions

-These are date functions that can be useful in transforming your data.
-All of these functions are used in conjunction with the [PARSE-AS-JSON](parse-as-json.md) directive.
+These are json functions that can be useful in transforming your json data.

-`json-string` represents the string version of json. `json-element` represents either the the json object or json array. `json-object` and `json-array` represent different collections.
+ - `json-string` represents the string version of json.
+ - `json-element` represents either the the json object or json array.

-## Pre-requisite

-All of these functions can be applied only after the PARSE-AS-JSON directive has been applied.
+ - `json-object` and `json-array` represent different collections.
+ - `json-null` represents a null element of json.

 ## Example data

 Upload to the workspace `json` an input record such as:
 ```
 {
     "name": {